How we work with employers

-Employer Engagement or EE for short allows us to build relationships with employers with the goal of creating opportunities for our clients.
+Employer Engagement or EE for short allows us to build relationships with employers with the goal of creating opportunities for you.

-When we meet clients we work with them to figure out their employment goals.
-From there our employment workers will approach employers on their behalf.
-Introducing the service and enquiring about potential roles for our clients.
-This creates a direct line of support from the client to the employer allowing everyone involved to get the support they need.
+When we first meet you we work with you to figure out your employment goals.
+From there our employment workers will approach employers on your behalf.
+Introducing the service and enquiring about potential roles.
+This creates a direct line of support from the employer to you allowing everyone involved to get the support they need.

 For employers this helps bring them closer to the local community and find a more diverse range of talent with support they themselves might not be able to fully provide.

-For our clients this cuts out the stressful parts of finding employment and allows them to directly talk to potential employers about the issues they might face by informing them of their needs and the support they might need to thrive in their place of work.
+For you this helps cuts out the stressful parts of finding employment and allows them to directly talk to you about any issues you might face by allowing you to inform them of your needs and the support you might need to thrive in their place of work.

 Offering In Work support